jonasjucker/container-C2SM/container_for_COSMO-ORG.md

 Note that this only works for CPU, multinode GPU-support of Sarus needs the MPICH-library for all cases.

 ### COSMO-ORG (CPU)
+This image contains all COSMO-specific packages, most of them are private.
+* Libgrib1
+* Libjasper
+* Eccodes 2.14.1
+* Eccodes-cosmo-resources
+* COSMO-ORG

+#### COSMO-ORG
+The COSMO-ORG used in this container is a [fork](https://github.com/jonasjucker/cosmo/tree/docker) of Jonas Jucker.
+Branch *docker* is the one to use.
+No modifications took place in the code itself, rather some adjustements in the Options-files used to build as well as in the testsuite to launch the container using Sarus smoothly took place.
+The results of simulation do not differ from the original repository of COSMO-ORG.